-Are you watching blue ray movies or are you still watching DVD’s?
+Are you watching Blu-Ray movies or are you still watching DVDs?

-All of the above technologies are examples of this type of innovation.
+All of the above technologies are examples of discontinuous innovation.

-For you to move to the latest technology would result in you significantly changing your behaviour.
+Moving to the latest technology would result in you significantly changing your behavior.

-One question often asked is that if we have to change our behaviour then why would we want to use such a new technology and the answer is that the new technology creates substantial new benefits for its users.
+One question often asked is that if we have to change our behavior then why would we want to use such a new technology?
+The answer is that the new technology creates substantial new benefits for its users.